OpenVoiceOS/community-docs/docs/intents.md

 We strongly recommend you avoid using regex, it is very hard to make portable across languages, hard to translate and the reported confidence of the intents is not great.

-We suggest using padatious instead if you find yourself needing regex
+We suggest using example based intents instead if you find yourself needing regex

 These files can be located in either the `regex/lang-code/` or `locale/lang-code/` directories of a Skill.
 They can have one or more lines to provide different ways that an entity may be referenced.
-Mycroft will execute these lines in the order they appear and return the first result as an entity to the Intent Handler.
+OVOS will execute these lines in the order they appear and return the first result as an entity to the Intent Handler.

 Let's consider a `type.rx` file to extract the type of potato we are interested in.
 Within this file we might include: